CICDamen/dutch-bottle-collect-checker/docs/sync-guide.md

 ### What the Sync Script Does

 #### Data Collection
-- **Search Coverage**: Searches for supermarkets across major Dutch cities including:
+- **Search Coverage**: Searches for supermarkets across major Dutch cities depending on the `CITIES` array in the script.
-  - Amsterdam, Rotterdam, The Hague, Utrecht, Eindhoven
-  - Groningen, Tilburg, Almere, Breda, Nijmegen
-  - And many more municipalities

-- **Search Terms**: Uses comprehensive search queries:
+- **Search Terms**: Searches for type "supermarket".
-  - Generic: "supermarket", "grocery store"
-  - Chain-specific: "Albert Heijn", "Jumbo", "PLUS", "Lidl", "Aldi", etc.

 #### Data Processing
 - **Duplicate Prevention**: Uses Google Place ID as unique identifier